xingyuuchen/unixtar/readme.md

 If you use `ProtoBuf` to serialize your data, inherit from `NetSceneProtoBuf` and use the POST request.

 Else, to customize your network communication protocol, inherit from `NetSceneCustom`.
-Currently only GET requests are supported.
+GET and POST are supported.

 After defining your network interface classes and implement your business logic, please register your class to the framework: